 In anyone else would like to share their greeting customs, please feel free to write in the comments below.

 This article was posted on Thursday, July 21st, 2011 at 1:52 pm and is filed under Bangladesh, Bengali, Countries & Cultures, Customs and Traditions, Greeting Customs, Languages.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.